pymc-devs/pytensor/doc/sandbox/performance.rst

 Performance
 ===========

-Aesara uses several tricks to obtain good performance:
+Pytensor uses several tricks to obtain good performance:
  * common sub-expression elimination
  * [custom generated] C code for many operations
  * pre-allocation of temporary storage
  * loop fusion (which gcc normally can't do)

-On my neural net experiments for my course projects, I was getting around 10x speed improvements over basic numpy by using aesara.
+On my neural net experiments for my course projects, I was getting around 10x speed improvements over basic numpy by using pytensor.
 [More specific speed tests would be nice.]

-With a little work, Aesara could also implement more sophisticated
+With a little work, Pytensor could also implement more sophisticated
 rewrites:

  * automatic ordering of matrix multiplications